 Right here in Birmingham (Grades K-2) - In School Story Time with V!

 Have Vulcan visit your classroom!
-Our brand new outreach program, Right Here in Birmingham, has been designed just for the youngest students!
+Our outreach program, Right Here in Birmingham, has been designed just for the youngest students!
 This interactive story time includes an appearance by our very own mascot, V, and a special gift for both students and teachers!
-The newly commissioned book, Right Here in Birmingham, discusses early Birmingham mining and industrial history from the perspective of a child living in a company town.
+The book, Right Here in Birmingham, discusses early Birmingham mining and industrial history from the perspective of a child living in a company town.

 Thanks to the generosity of our funding partners, we can sometimes waive or reduce field trip costs for classrooms, primarily from under-served school districts.
 Funding may also be available for our outreach programs.
 Opportunities for grant-supported field trips and outreach programs are limited.
 Please contact Museum Program Manager at firstname.lastname@example.org to determine if your school is eligible.

 Additionally, corporate donors and other funding agencies may have funds that can be used for educational field trips at Vulcan Park and Museum.
 Such sources require the school or teacher to apply.
 We are happy to provide links below to those sources as they become known to us.
 Please check back for updates.